 “Sorry Staci.
 I wish things had turned out differently.”
 He cracked his neck and set out to explore his tiny new vessel.
 The compartment lined walls held several pouches of various soups, protein powders, preservative infused pastries, dozens of freeze-dried meals, and a large bag of popcorn.
 The last discovery intrigued him.
 Without hesitation, he tore open the bag.
 He tasted artificial butter and felt the odd little squeak of popcorn crunching between his teeth.
 His eyes closed, and everything seemed to melt away.

-Fenway was over eight-hundred-million kilometers and thirty years away, and to Jack it made little difference.
+Fenway was over eight-hundred-million kilometers and twenty years away, but to Jack it made little difference.
 Jack had become Jupiter’s newest moon, but with popcorn in hand, he was back in Boston.
 He began to hum that old Tin Pan Alley tune as he tossed popcorn into his mouth.
 “Staci,” The laughter in his voice shook his little moon, “I wish you could have been there.”